TigrisCallidus/QuantumBlurUnity/README.md

 6. Add some circuit manipulation to "CalculateMyOwnEffect"
 7. In the Inspector load an image to the Input Texture and press "Apply your own image effect" to test it.
 8. Take these small examples as inspiration to do write your own functions!

-There is also an advanced example included which manipulates meshes.
+9. Apart from the image examples, there is now an example which manipulates a mesh.
+10. You can press "Save Image" and "Save Mesh" to save the generated results.
+Just specify "Image/Mesh File Name" (and an existing folder).

+The example using meshes is more advanced, however, the methods used can be used for your custom data as well.
 The "animation" only works, when the in play mode in unity, the simple mesh blur can also be used in the editor.
 This example shows how one can transform non-image data (in this example a mesh) into a quantum circuit manipulate the circuit and transforms the data back.

+## III.
+Creating 3D terrain out of blurred images.

+1. Open the scene "TerrainGeneratorExample" in the folder Examples/TerrainGeneration
+2. Select the object "TerrainGenerator" in the Hierarchy window.
+3. In the inspector you can see the script "Terrain Generator".
+4. Select the image you want to manipulate as "Texture To Blur".
+It should be prepared as mentioned above.
+    - Either drag and drop it from your Project window
+    - or click the circle on the right to select it
+5. Press "Apply Blur effect to...." to apply the blur effect to the texture which creates "Input Texture"
+    - Alternatively you can also press "Apply your own effect..." to apply your own effect (from the quantum usage example) to the image.
+    - Alternatively you can drag an image directly into "Input Texture".
+If you have already saved nice (blurred) images.
+6. Press "Generate a terrain...." to generate a terrain using the method selected under "Visualisation Method"
+7. You can change the color parameters and then press "Color the terrain..." to change only the color.
+8. Experiment with different parameters.
+You can save them to files or load them from files using different profiles.
+9. If you like the mesh, press "Save the terrain..." to save a copy (named after "File Name" in the folder Examples/TerrainGeneration/GeneratedMeshes